lazyfrosch/docker-icingaweb2/README.md

 icingaweb2 in Docker
 ====================

+**Note:** This is my own test container, not intended for production use!

 This container helps you run Icingaweb2 inside a Docker container.

-Icingaweb2 is a modern web interface for the [Icinga](https://www.icinga.org) system monitoring tool.
+Icingaweb2 is a modern web interface for the [Icinga](https://www.icinga.com) system monitoring tool.

 ## How to use this image

-    $ docker run --name icingaweb2 --publish 8080:80 --link my-mysql:db -d lazyfrosch/icingaweb2
+Check `docker-compose.example.yml` and `nginx.conf`.

 After startup you can configure Icingaweb2 via the setup wizard at `http://localhost:8080/icingaweb2/setup`.

-You can configure the following environment variables:

-* `-e ICINGAWEB_SETUP_TOKEN=mysecrettoken` (needed to authenticate you as owner to the setup wizard, default: `docker`)

-## Docker Compose

-Please checkout the [Docker Compose](docker-compose.yml) file as an example.

-If you use the docker example, the database credentials are:

-    Host:     db
-    Database: icingaweb2
-    User:     icingaweb2
-    Password: rosebud

 ## TODO